 Having the means to filter and purify water for drinking is as critical as having access to a water source.

-Much of the water found while camping, hiking or traveling overseas may contain contaminants which compromise the potability of the water.
-To make the water safe, it is important that the water is decontaminated (or purified).
+Much of the water found while camping, hiking or traveling overseas may contain contaminants which compromise the potability of the water, resulting in severe illness if consumed.
+To make the water safe, it is important that it is properly filtered.

-One of the easiest and most convenient methods of decontaminating water is via the use of portable water filters.
+One of the easiest and most convenient methods of purifying water is via the use of a portable water filter.
 These water filters help purify and decontaminate water by eliminating contaminants such as particles, bacteria, viruses, and parasites among others.

 Why Use a Portable Water Filter?